 By Dave Zucker and Sabrina Sucato

 Even so, Historic Hudson Valley assures that this year’s rendition of the Blaze is bigger, better, and more widespread than ever.
-In addition to its signature location in Croton-on-Hudson, it also debuts a new location at Old Bethpage Village Restoration, a historic site on Long Island in Nassau County.
+In addition to its signature location in Croton-on-Hudson, last year it also debuted a new location at Old Bethpage Village Restoration, a historic site on Long Island in Nassau County.

 If the Blaze preview is any indication, this year’s event is sure to be unforgettable.
 The hand-carved vignettes in Croton range in scope from Halloween classics like witches around a bubbling cauldron and a highly detailed headless horseman to a Hansel and Gretel display and a cute scene of a cat being rescued by firefighters.
 In total, more than two dozen stops filled with larger-than-life scenes, synchronized lighting, and an original soundscape await Hudson Valley visitors.

 Tickets for both Jack O’Lantern Blazes are available online now, and all proceeds benefit Historic Hudson Valley’s educational programs.
-The Hudson Valley version runs from September 18 to November 21, with tickets by time slot starting at $24.
-The Long Island experience, meanwhile, extends from October 2 to November 1.
-Tickets also begin at $24 and adhere to designated time slots for visitors.
+The Hudson Valley version runs from September 17 to November 21, with tickets by time slot starting at $40.
+The Long Island experience, meanwhile, extends from September 22 to November 7.
+Tickets begin at $32 and adhere to designated time slots for visitors.